 I feel that learning more about the history of art in the world has been a real privilege, and feel quite emotional now as I leave my friends at the Art Institute.

 I have recently completed the Art Institute History of Art course.
 I would recommend it to anyone who is interested in art and the part it plays in our culture through the centuries.

-My tutor Stephen Farthing encouraged me with his helpful advice which enabled me to provide clear concise answers to the varios modules.
+My tutor Stephen Farthing encouraged me with his helpful advice, which enabled me to provide clear, concise answers to the various modules.
 The course is very flexible and helped me to fit the study into my busy life.
-Available for discussion on Email Me

 I thoroughly enjoyed this course.
 I was interested in changing my career and had always been interested in art and art history.
 I saw the Art Appreciation Course run by The Art Institute and decided to try it.